arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 u[attr1][0][attr2][ CONCAT("fir", "st") ]
 ```

+{% hint 'info' %}
-Note that if a non-existing attribute is accessed in one or the other way,
+If a non-existing attribute is accessed in one or the other way,
-the result will be *null*, without error or warning.
+the result will be `null`, without error or warning.
+{% endhint %}